WHAT IS EARLY LEARNING SWIM ACADEMY?

 Swim diapers are available for purchase on site or through our website for $12 each.
 Price includes tax.
 If you choose to buy a swim diaper from a store, make sure that the leg elastic is tight around your child's thighs.

-4. Your child should not have anything to eat two hours prior to their lesson.
+4. Your child should not have anything to eat at least two hours prior to their lesson.

 DO NOT allow whole fruit, especially with a skin (such as certain berries like blueberries, strawberries, grapes, sometimes apples, pineapple, tangerines, celery, hot dogs, or anything else your child may not be able to easily digest).